 Your deal-breakers are the things you can’t stand, no matter what.

-But you’d hardly see these deal-breakers when dating and living apart.
+But you’d hardly see these red flags when dating and living apart.

 Do you know if your partner drinks, pukes, and passes out in it?

 Or do they spend lots of money without thinking?

 Or maybe they demand that you appear like a dog once they call your name?
 That’s a big red flag you must avoid at all costs.

 What if they snore a lot, and you can’t stand snoring?

 I don’t think snoring is a good reason not to marry someone, but you have choices.

 And if your deal-breakers are petty stuff like: